 Recruitment cycle for summer work term

 For students who choose to take advantage of the summer co-op work term, the recruitment cycle includes employer information sessions in early fall and early winter, as well as job applications through the ECC Career Portal and interviews.

 SUMMER FOLLOWING YEAR 2

-It sets the stage for the 12-16-month work term, allowing students to experience the workplace with a shorter-term commitment while providing them with valuable real-world workplace skills.
+The summer co-op work term sets the stage for the 12-16-month work term, allowing students to experience the workplace with a shorter-term commitment while providing them with valuable real-world workplace skills.
 Students also build their professional network faster, and benefit from early access to high-profile companies.